jaxon-php/jaxon-armada/README.md

 This package provides advanced features for Jaxon-based applications.

-#### Base class for applications

-The Jaxon classes in an Armada-based applications inherit from `\Jaxon\Sentry\Armada`, which provides them with functions to handle responses, views, sessions, requests and pagination.
+The [Jaxon classes](https://www.jaxon-php.org/docs/armada/classes.html) in an Armada-based application inherit from `\Jaxon\Sentry\Armada`, which provides them with functions to handle responses, views, sessions, requests and pagination.

 #### Views and sessions